-Our three-year consortium project brings together the UK climate modelling, statistical modelling, and impacts communities to work closely together for the first time on developing risk-based prediction for decision making in the face of climate variability and change
+Our three-year consortium project brought together the UK climate modelling, statistical modelling, and impacts communities to work closely together for the first time on developing risk-based prediction for decision making in the face of climate variability and change.

-The project team includes researchers from the universities of Leeds, Exeter, Oxford, Edinburgh, Newcastle, Liverpool, Reading, the London School of Economics and the Plymouth Marine Laboratory.
-Project partners include the Met Office, Environment Agency and CAFOD.
-Our work will feed directly into future IPCC and Met Office assessments of climate change.
+The project team included researchers from the universities of Leeds, Exeter, Oxford, Edinburgh, Newcastle, Liverpool, Reading, the London School of Economics and the Plymouth Marine Laboratory.
+Project partners included the Met Office, Environment Agency and CAFOD.
+Our work fed directly into future IPCC and Met Office assessments of climate change.

 The EQUIP Special Issue is nearly complete, the following list includes all the Special Issue published papers.

 Calel, R., Stainforth, D.A., and Dietz, S, (2013),Tall tales and Fat tails: The science and economics of extreme warming, Climatic Change, 1-15.

 Hanlon, H., Hegerl, G. C., and Tett, S.F.B (2014): Near-term prediction of impact relevant heatwave extremes.
 Climatic Change, [...]

 The two page leaflet presents the main conclusions from the EQUIP project including recommendations on good practice.